 Benefits of a Netflix app for the guest and the hotel:

-If a built-in app feels more suitable for your hotel and guests, then you need to make sure that the supplier is 100% approved and has a finished Netflix app integrated to the system.
+If a built-in app feels more suitable for your hotel and guests, then you need to make sure that the supplier is 100% approved and has a finished Netflix app integrated with the system.

 The approval process can be so long that if your supplier doesn’t have an integrated app at the ready it might mean that you have to wait a year or more for the approval process and development to be concluded.
 Or worst case scenario, the supplier fails to fulfill Netflix’s requirements and gets disqualified, leaving you and your guests without the app completely.